Scams Spam is now Here

 If you get a phishing e-mail...and you WILL, you can report it by forwarding it to reports@banksafeonline.org.uk or to reportphishing@antiphishing.org

-October 2006.
-Internet Explorer 7 is designed to warn you about 'Phishing' sites.
+Internet Explorer browser is designed to warn you about 'Phishing' sites.
 Is this what Microsoft calls Phishing Tackle ?
 Even old IE 6, or Firefox users can get an anti phishing toolbar.
 See

 http://toolbar.netcraft.com/